PX4/PX4-user_guide/en/config_rover/differential.md

    If this airframe does not show up in the UI, it can alternatively be selected by setting the [SYS_AUTOSTART](../advanced_config/parameter_reference.md#SYS_AUTOSTART) parameter to `50000`.
    :::

-3. Open the [Actuators Configuration & Testing](../config/actuators.md) to map the motor functions to flight controller outputs.
+3. Use [Actuators Configuration & Testing](../config/actuators.md) to map the motor functions to flight controller outputs.

+## Manual Mode

-This is already sufficient to drive the the rover in [Manual mode](../flight_modes_rover/differential.md#manual-mode).
+The basic setup (above) is all that is required to use the rover in [Manual mode](../flight_modes_rover/differential.md#manual-mode).

 ::: info
 In manual mode the stick inputs are directly mapped to motor commands.
 Especially moving the stick that controls the yaw rate all the way to one side will cause the wheels on the left and right to spin at full speed in opposite directions.
 Depending on the rover this can lead to a very aggressive rotation.
 The parameter [RD_MAN_YAW_SCALE](#RD_MAN_YAW_SCALE) can be used to scale the manual input for the yaw rate.
-By reducing the parameter from the default value of 1 this behavior can be tuned.
+By reducing the parameter from the default value of 1 this behaviour can be tuned.
 Note that this parameter only affects this mode, not any of the following ones.
 :::

 ## Acro Mode